hotosm/tm-admin/docs/dataflow.md

 file.
 These become enums for postgres, python, and protobuf.
 After generating the files, there is *types_tm.sql*, *types_tm.py*, and a *types_tm.proto* for the protobuf files gRPC uses.
 These can be included in any of the other classes that create data types.
+Having portable data strucures that can be shared is critical.
+Otherwise any changes would require editing multiple places.
+Having a single definition reduces maintaince.

 ### The Python files